 John Lewis died on Friday from complications due to pancreatic cancer, an illness that divided the last few months of his life into “good days and days not so good,” as he recently told me.
-He’d seen a lot in his 80 years, from a modest youth as the third of ten children in an Alabama sharecropping family, to a brutal and exhilarating early adulthood in the civil-rights movement, to his storied tenure in Congress, where he’s represented Georgia’s Fifth Congressional District since 1987.
-But his later years have been marked by novelty, much of it lamentable: the election of Donald Trump, who he believes is the worst president for civil rights in his lifetime, and a more intimate struggle — his diagnosis in December, less than a year before he had a chance to see Trump voted out of office.
-Neither the ups nor the downs have much swayed his sense of optimism.
-Even this latest test — the killing of George Floyd by Minneapolis police and the protests, rioting, and often violent police crackdown that followed — has engendered in Lewis abundant cause for hope.
-On the eve of the July 3 release of Good Trouble, a documentary about his life and work, New York spoke to the congressman about why he’d stayed the course for so long, even as timeworn political strategies seemed inadequate to fixing urgent social problems, and he openly feared waking up one day to find that American democracy had disappeared.
+He’d seen a lot in his 80 years — from a modest youth as the third of ten children in an Alabama sharecropping family, to a brutal and exhilarating early adulthood in the civil-rights movement, to his storied tenure in Congress, where he represented Georgia’s Fifth Congressional District from 1987 until his death.
+His later years were marked by novelty, much of it lamentable: the election of Donald Trump, who he believed was the worst president for civil rights in his lifetime, and his cancer diagnosis in December, less than a year before he had a chance to see Trump voted out of office.
+Neither the ups nor the downs much swayed his sense of optimism.
+Even its most recent test — the killing of George Floyd by Minneapolis police and the protests, rioting, and often violent police crackdown that followed — engendered in Lewis abundant cause for hope.
+Just over a month before his death, Lewis spoke to New York about why he’d stayed the course for so long, even as timeworn political strategies seemed inadequate to fixing urgent social problems, and he openly feared waking up one day to find that American democracy had disappeared.
 This instinct to be vigilant, but stubbornly hopeful, was, for many, among his most inspiring traits.
 He remains in death an example of what can be won if one is willing to make, in his words, “good trouble.”

 I’m curious, watching what’s happened this past week or so, what has stood out to you?